AlexandreSama/PatouBotWebsite/README.md

 A Simple Website for Patouuu's Discord Bot

-# Frameworks
+## Frameworks

-Created With Symfony
+Created With Symfony.
+I used CSS, JS, SCSS, Twig and FontAwesome for each templates.